LilithTundrus/js-dos-edit/design-doc.md

 (This doc is just for laying out my ideas for the project)

+Authors: Lilith Tundrus

 What this project is:

 A DOS Edit-like program that lets you edit text in a 'graphical' way while still using the CLI

+What this project is NOT:

+It's not intended to be used seriously but is merely practice for me on a semi-complex project if it ends up being usable yay!

 Some base alpha features:
 - Open Files